jonlevi/enFoldX/docs/TUTORIAL.md

 An example for what a submission script might look like using [slurm](https://slurm.schedmd.com/documentation.html) can be found for the tutorial data in `slurm_af3_msa_example.sh`.
 If you use this submission script, make sure to adjust the partition name, the array size, the compute requests, and the input/output paths to match your preferences/requirements.
 Note, the array size will be larger than the size of your input CSV, since you should be running one job per unique TCRa, TCRb, and MHC.
 You can check what the array size for slurm should be by looking at the the number of input jsons created in Step 1 (e.g. `ls examples/af3_msa_inputs/*.json | wc -l`).
 For our MEL TCRs, the array should be 5, 2 for each TCR and 1 for the HLA.
 You would run the script by invoking ``` sbatch ./examples/slurm_af3_msa_example.sh ```.

-You can see what a successful MSA run looks like by looking at the output for the tutorial above in `examples/af3_msa_outputs` (although these JSON files are very large and can be difficult to view using regular IDEs or the github file browser).
+You can see what a successful MSA run looks like by looking at the output for the tutorial.
+If you ran it like above it will be in `examples/af3_msa_outputs`, or you can look at the downloaded tutorial data in `enfoldx_tutorial_data/af3_msa_outputs`.
+These JSON files are very large and can be difficult to view using regular IDEs or the github file browser.
 There will be one JSON per unique chain (except for peptides which don't get MSA), and a metadata chain mapping file to map the MSA output to the original sequences.
 (You will need this chain_id_map for the next step).

 Troubleshooting tip: One common error we have seen is that if your TCR sequences have a "*" character in them, which is sometimes used for a stop codon, then AlphaFold will fail.
 Make sure to remove those TCRs, as AlphaFold cannot model them.